mhcrnl/ogcalc/doc/ogcalc.rst

 \item{The need for code reuse.}
 \end{itemize}

-For simple programs, such as \program{gtk/C/plain/ogcalc}, there is no problem with writing in plain C, but as programs become more complex, Glade can greatly ease the effort needed to develop and maintain the code.
-The code reduction and de-uglification achieved through conversion to Glade/\program{libglade} is beneficial even for small programs, however, so I would recommend that Glade be used for all but the most trivial code.
+For simple programs, such as :program:`gtk/C/plain/ogcalc`, there is no problem with writing in plain C, but as programs become more complex, Glade can greatly ease the effort needed to develop and maintain the code.
+The code reduction and de-uglification achieved through conversion to Glade/:program:`libglade` is beneficial even for small programs, however, so I would recommend that Glade be used for all but the most trivial code.

 The C++ code using Gtkmm is slightly more complex than the code using Glade.
-However, the benefits of type and signal safety, encapsulation of complexity and the ability to re-use code through the derivation of new widgets make Gtkmm and \program{libglademm} an even better choice.
+However, the benefits of type and signal safety, encapsulation of complexity and the ability to re-use code through the derivation of new widgets make Gtkmm and :program:`libglademm` an even better choice.
 Although it is possible to write perfectly good code in C, Gtkmm gives the programmer security through compiler type checking that plain GTK+ cannot offer.
 In addition, improved code organisation is possible,